The Romance Guide: Alice Springs

 If heights make you both dizzy, why not explore the outback on the ‘ship of the desert’?
 Pyndan Camel Tracks is the only camel tour operator in Alice Springs.
 The team offers one-hour scenic rides atop a camel – a great excuse to cosy up to your sweetheart while drinking in your surroundings.

-Up for action and adventure?
-Hire bikes from the friendly team at Outback Cycling who cater for leisurely town cycles right through to extreme mountain biking.
-If you’re into stargazing together, book a mountain bike overnight camping tour.
-Or, hire a car to check out the Tjoritja West MacDonnell National Park, known locally as 'West Macs,' which stretches more than 160 kms.
+Hire a car to check out the Tjoritja West MacDonnell National Park, known locally as the 'West Macs,' which stretches more than 160 km across the Red Red Centre.
 Lace up the boots and spend the morning taking on a section or two of the Larapinta Trail together.
 In the afternoon, you can cool down in one of many water holes dotted throughout the Park, including Ellery Creek, Ormiston Gorge and Redbank Gorge.

 A trip to Alice Springs isn’t complete without meeting one of Australia’s most iconic animals.
 The Kangaroo Sanctuary team rescues and cares for orphaned kangaroos.
 Get in touch with your sensitive sides by nursing a cute baby ‘roo on a sunset tour.